erego/webasic/README.md

 # webasic

-Basic web using Flask and SqlAlchemy using CRUD operations
+Basic web using Flask and SqlAlchemy for CRUD operations